cash stack icon

 Notice periods can vary depending on the account.
 There are some notice accounts with a notice period of just seven days, while others may be as long as 180 days or more.

-Many notice accounts require you to give notice before withdrawing; you won’t be able to access your money any earlier.
+Many notice accounts require you to give notice before withdrawing; it won't be possible to access your money any earlier.
 However, if a notice account does allow you to withdraw money without giving notice, you will usually need to sacrifice some interest.

 Many notice accounts allow you to continue to add to your savings after opening without restriction.
 However, it’s always worth checking the terms of individual accounts as this may differ between providers.